Saiyanav/arnavspartan/README.md

 A student engineer pursuing his bachelors in technology.

-I build things, write code, video edit, and write on Twitter.
+I build things, video edit, and write on Twitter.